EDM-Research/CAD2Render/README.md

 </p>

 ## Installation
+A tutorial for instaltion and other features is provided on [youtube](https://www.youtube.com/playlist?list=PLDC58CxYwFZ73zdWx70gcxIli1kCc5fV4)

 Clone the latest stable release from this repository: [v3.0](https://github.com/EDM-Research/CAD2Render/releases/tag/v3.0).

 This release includes four example scenes and a couple of basis models, environment maps and materials: